Şehzade Ali Vasib: Early life

-Vasib was educated at the Galatasaray and Harbiye Colleges in Istanbul.
+Vasib was educated at the Galatasaray High School and Harbiye in Istanbul.
 He attained the rank of Lieutenant in the Ottoman army infantry.
 He achieved the "Collar of the Hanedan-ı-Ali-Osman" and the "Mecidi Nişan", 1st Class.

 Marriage

 On 30 November 1931, Vâsib married his half second cousin once removed Mukbile Sultan at the Ruhl Hotel in Nice, France, the only daughter of Şehzade Ömer Hilmi.
 Mukbile was the granddaughter of Sultan Mehmed V (half-brother of Sultan Murad V, great-grandfather of Vasib).
 The couple had one son, Şehzade Osman Selaheddin Vâsib Osmanoğlu, born on 7 July 1940), a chartered accountant.
 He married Athena Joy Christoforides; they have three sons and one daughter and grandchildren.

 Exile

 After the formation of the Republic of Turkey in 1923 and the abolition of the Ottoman Sultanate and the Caliphate in the following year, Vasib and other members of his family were forced into exile.
 They left Istanbul from Sirkeci railway station.
 Vasib lived in Budapest for a few months, before settling in Nice, France.
 Other family members moved to the South of France and to Italy, including Vahideddin, (Mehmed VI) who went to San Remo; and Abdulmecid, (Vasib's cousin and the last Caliph) to Nice, after a short time in Switzerland.